The complete 2022 Athletes Guide can be downloaded here

 We will endeavour to respond to your email promptly.

 How to get there

 Safety and First Aid.

-Mountain Sports employs first aid people to tend to injuries which may occur during the event.
+Glow Worm Tunnel Marathon Pty Ltd employs a specialised first aid team to tend to injuries which may occur during the event.
 We strongly advise all runners to have ambulance cover in the case of an accident requiring evacuation via ambulance – air or road.
 If in case of a broken bone or serious injury our first aid crew will contact emergency services to evacuate you to the nearest hospital which is Lithgow.

 Cut Off times